LucasGdosR/advent_of_code_24/day18/README.md

 Implementation of binary search combined with breadth first search.

-Part 1 (C):
+C version:
 - Queue implementation (similar to day 15's deque);
-- Sentinels to avoid bounds checking (not worth it in this case, much off-by-one error potential);
+- Sentinels to avoid boundary checking (not worth it in this case, much off-by-one error potential);
 - Macro for iterating directions succinctly.